kranthivp/Server_Log_File/README.md

  match = re.findall(pattern,Text_File)

 step 5:-  Ensured the extracted data is in structured format suitable for database insertion.

 Step 6:-  Format of the date is converted into a standard format (e.g., YYYY-MM-DD HH:MM:SS).

 Step 7:-  Pymongo installation

   !python -m pip install "pymongo[srv]"

-Step 8:-  The processed data is saved into a MongoDB collection with name user_history. step 9:-  Data is fetched back from MongoDB collection into dataframe.
+Step 8:-  The processed data is saved into a MongoDB collection with name user_history.

+step 9:-  Data is fetched back from MongoDB collection into dataframe.

 Step 10:- sqlalchemy installation

      # installing sqlalchemy to convert DataFrame into Database table
        !pip install sqlalchemy

-Step 11:- Data is uploaded to a relational database(SQLite) using python code..
+Step 11:- Data is uploaded to a relational database(SQLite) using python code.

 Step 12:- The table is named user_history.

-Step 13:- Streamlit installation
+Step 13:- Streamlit installation.

       !pip install streamlit

-Step 14:- Localtunnel installation
+Step 14:- Localtunnel installation.

        !npm install -g localtunnel